Speciality coffee from Kivu and Ituri, DRC

 Processing factory installed on Idjwi island.

-A new coffee cooperative will be established in Rutshuru
+We expect a new coffee cooperative to be established in Rutshuru

 Structural changes in the national politics regarding coffee and the restructuring of the coffee chain at national level through the National Confederation of Agricultural Producers of Congo (CONAPAC)